Peter Lumsden (racing driver): Racing career

 Lumsden started racing in 1956 with the Lotus-Climax Mk IX, (RYF 446) enjoying considerable success including victory in his first sortie at Goodwood.
 This together with numerous other second and third places brought him the prestigious Motor Sport Brooklands Memorial Trophy at the end of his first season.
 During this period Lumsden also befriended a young Lotus mechanic named Graham Hill and let him race the car on a couple of occasions.

-After less rewarding outings in 1957 and 1958 with a Lotus Eleven (ORX 556), Lumsden acquired the third Lotus Elite prototype (WUU2) in late 1958.
+After less rewarding outings in 1957 and 1958 with an early works Lotus Eleven (ORX 556), Lumsden acquired the third Lotus Elite prototype (WUU2) in late 1958.
 Lumsden raced the Elite extensively in 1959.
 After winning the 1300 cc GT class in the Nürburgring 1000 km round of the World Sports Car Championship with co-driver Peter Riley, the pair took part in the prestigious Le Mans 24 Hours.
 Winner that year was Carroll Shelby with co-driver Roy Salvadori in the Aston Martin DBR1/300 but the two Peters finished a respectable 8th overall, 1st in the 1500 cc GT class, 2nd in the newly instigated Index of Thermal Efficiency and 5th in the Index of Performance.

 In 1960 Lumsden began his partnership with co-driver Peter Sargent at the Nürburgring 1000 Ks, finishing second in the 1300 cc GT class to the Team Elite entry for Alan Stacey and John Wagstaff.
 Driving solo, Peter Lumsden then won the 1300 CC GT class of the 1960 RAC Tourist Trophy at Goodwood, finishing ninth overall behind various Ferraris and Aston Martins plus Graham Hill's Porsche Carrera Abarth and 5.2 seconds ahead of Graham Warner's famous Elite LOV 1 after three hours of racing.

 In Lumsden & Riley's final season in the Elite in 1961 they again produced a 1300 cc GT class win in the Nürburgring 1000 km.
 In the TT later that year, Lumsden driving solo had to settle for second in class to Les Leston's Elite DAD 10, whilst finishing eighth overall.